 London makers of the stick barometer includes; F Darton & Company (Watford), Stampa & Company, Edward Troughton among others.
 Italians are also listed as among the makers of the stick type of barometer.
 An interesting observation is that stick barometer from the period 1660 to 1900 bear an engraved signature plus the street and premises’ address.
 There are over 3000 names recorded from the collections.
 This may be explained by some clients asking for a particular style or quality.

-We have gathered a wide collection of antique stick barometers for sale.
+We have gathered a wide collection of antique stick barometers for sale over the years.
+Our stock levels fluctuate so please have a look at the available antique stick barometers above or contact us if you can’t find what you are looking for.
 We would be glad to source it for you in case we don’t have it at our premises.
 Perth, Australia is our current location, but we also have presence in Australia, USA, UK and Ireland.